ElSnoMan/python-stg-cert-one/README.md

 ### Challenge 6
 ---

+Create `test_challenge6.py` and write a test that does the following:

 1. Go to copart.com
 2. Search for 'nissan'
 3. Then for the Model, search 'skyline'.
 This is a rare car that might not exist